kikeelectronico/la-fabrica-services/README.md

 This microservice makes changes in Homeware devices using time as trigger.

+### Message alert

+This microservice is in charge of sending telegram messages.

 ### MQTT 2 BigQuery

 This microservice sends Homeware's data to Google Cloud BigQuery.
 It uses the Homeware MQTT API for detecting changes in the monitored data.

+### MQTT 2 Hue

+This microservice connects Homeware with a Philips Hue Bridge.

+### Voice alert

+This microservice generates voice alerts using text to speech and the smart speakers at home.